Schemes of Arrangement: How They Work and How to Apply

-The scheme is subject to the Court’s supervision and sanction.
-This means that a scheme will be binding on all creditors if the Court approves of it – even if not all the creditors approve of the scheme.
+The scheme is subject to the court’s supervision and sanction.
+This means that a scheme will be binding on all creditors if the court approves the scheme.
+This is even if not all the creditors approve of the scheme.

 A scheme of arrangement is often preferable to a judicial management in various situations.
 These include:

 - Where the company wishes to avoid publicity of its financial woes;